vijaykramesh/pr-lint-action/README.md

 # pr-lint-action

 A GitHub Action that verifies your pull request contains a reference to a ticket.
-It will optionally check the PR title contains `[PROJ-1234]` and the branch contains PROJ-1234 or PROJ_1234.
-This helps ensure every PR gets mapped to a ticket in Jira!
+It will optionally check the PR title contains `[PROJ-1234]` and the branch contains `PROJ-1234` or `PROJ_1234`.
+This helps ensure every PR gets mapped to a ticket in Jira.

 ## Usage

-Add `.github/pr-lint.workflow` with the following:
+Add `.github/main.workflow` with the following:

 ```
-workflow "PR Lint Action" {
+workflow "Lint your PRs" {
   on = "pull_request"
   resolves = "PR Lint Action"
 }